Benjamin A. Botkin: Early life

 Botkin was born on February 7, 1901, in East Boston, Massachusetts, to Lithuanian Jewish immigrants.
 He attended the English High School of Boston and then studied at Harvard University, where he graduated magna cum laude in 1920 with a B.A. in English.
-He earned his M.A. in English at Columbia University a year later in 1921, and his Ph.D. from the University of Nebraska-Lincoln in 1931, where he studied under Louise Pound and William Duncan Strong.
+He earned his M.A. in English at Columbia University a year later in 1921, and his Ph.D. from the University of Nebraska in 1931, where he studied under Louise Pound and William Duncan Strong.

 Career

 Botkin taught at the University of Oklahoma in the early 1920s and married Gertrude Fritz in 1925.
-He edited the annual Folk-Say from 1929 to 1932 and a "little magazine," Space, from 1934 to 1935.
+He edited the annual Folk-Say from 1929 to 1932 and a little magazine, Space, from 1934 to 1935.
 Contributors to Folk-Say included Carl Sandburg, Langston Hughes, Henry Roth, J. Frank Dobie, Louise Pound, Alexander Haggerty Krappe, Stanley Vestal, Alain Locke, Sterling Brown, Paul Horgan, and Mari Sandoz.
 He became national folklore editor and chairman of the Federal Writers' Project in 1938, a post he held until 1941.
 Along with Charles Seeger, he organized a massive research and recording campaign centered on American music.
 From 1942 to 1945, Botkin headed the Archive of American Folk Song at the Library of Congress where he focused attention on the emerging aspects of folklore in modern life.
 During that time, he also served as president of the American Folklore Society.

 At a panel of the 1939 Writers' Congress, which also included Aunt Molly Jackson, Earl Robinson, and Alan Lomax, Botkin spoke of what writers had to gain from folklore: "He gains a point of view.
 The satisfying completeness and integrity of folk art derives from its nature as a direct response of the artist to a group and group experience with which he identifies himself and for which he speaks."
 Botkin called on writers to utilize folklore in order to "make the inarticulate articulate and above all, to let the people speak in their own voice and tell their own story."

 Botkin was harassed and subject to surveillance for many years by the F.B.I.
 A recent study by Professor Susan G. Davis documents extensive surveillance of Botkin over more than a decade.

-Botkin died on July 30, 1975 in his home in Croton-on-Hudson, New York.
+Botkin died on July 30, 1975, in his home in Croton-on-Hudson, New York.